Gdebortoli/time-flies-wds3/README.md

 ## Objectives

-GIVEN I am using a daily planner to create a schedule:
+Criteria to meet when creating a daily planner to organize my schedule:

 * WHEN I open the planner THEN the current day is displayed at the top of the calendar
 * WHEN I scroll down THEN I am presented with time blocks for standard business hours